hkatzdev/WordLang/README.md

 ### 2. Input

 ```
-I.=.<>I
+I.=.<>I		"Read and store input in I"
+:,0.,		"Newline"
 I.=.'I'.
+"Read and write value of I"
 ```

 This example defeats the purpose of WordLang, the point is that every sentence should be readable.
-But is for the sake of understanding.
+But this is just for the sake of understanding.

 1. Print the text "I="
 2. Read the input value
 3. Store it in the variable I
+4. Write a newline character
-4. Print the text "I="
+5. Print the text "I="
-5. Print the value of I
+6. Print the value of I